cocolabhub/brainpipe/README.md

 	your own time vector.

 ## To do
+### Descriptions
-- Description of the study class
+- study class

+### Modules
+- add cfc and the diffrents methods
-- physiology module
+- physiology
+- classification
+- Visu
+- Multi-features

+### Organization
 - Find a incremental template name for saving files

+## Future
+- Parallelize some functions
+- Brain3D
+- Nipype integration
+- Operation in cache